MicrosoftDocs/azure-docs/articles/lab-services/how-to-attach-detach-shared-image-gallery.md

 :::image type="content" source="./media/how-to-attach-detach-shared-image-gallery/attached-gallery-detach.png" alt-text="Screenshot of how to detach the compute gallery from the lab plan.":::

-Only one Azure compute gallery can be attached to a lab.
+Only one Azure compute gallery can be attached to a lab plan.
 To attach another compute gallery, follow the steps to [attach an existing compute gallery](#attach-an-existing-compute-gallery).

 ## Next steps